Articles / The 10 Minute Workflow Pick

 The 10 minute pick

-Then score each workflow from 1 to 5 on three things.
+Then score each workflow from 1 to 5 on three things:

-• Impact: if this works, what does it change?
+• Impact: if this works, what changes?

 • Frequency: how often does it happen?